Bazajee/portfolio/readme.md

-Create a portfolio and deploy it on remote server
+Create a portfolio and deploy it on remote server.